 Drug and Alcohol Screening

-A quick guide to the different ways to perform drug and alcohol screening using single use disposable drug and alcohol test kits, breathalyser kits and alcohol test strips.
+Below is our quick guide to the different ways to perform drug and alcohol screening using single use disposable drug and alcohol test kits, breathalyser kits and alcohol test strips.

 - Breath alcohol test kits make the measurement of alcohol levels instant, easy and affordable.

-- Alcohol breath test kits are available in a variety of cut off level indicators for screening to 0.02%BAC, 0.05% BAC and 0.08%BAC.
+- Alcohol breathalyser kits are available in a variety of cut off level indicators for screening to 0.02%BAC, 0.05% BAC and 0.08%BAC.

 - BAC stands for Blood Alcohol Concentration, while the tests true cut off is the breath alcohol equivalents (sometimes a little confusing but blood alcohol levels are what are universally quoted in law and legislation, so having a test which references these levels is helpful)